RED-NOMAD7/dnd/content/Enemies/Convergence/Convergence Atlas.md

   _Hit:_ 18 damage.
 The Atlas fires a high-powered plasma projectile from its integrated arm cannon, capable of demolishing fortified targets from a distance.

 **Crushing Slam (Melee Weapon Attack):**
   _Hit:_ 21 bludgeoning damage.
-The Juggernaut brings down its massive arm with enough force to crush most enemies, leaving the ground scorched by its energy core.
+The Atlas brings down its massive arm with enough force to crush most enemies, leaving the ground scorched by its energy core.

 ---